leetnz/imuAttitudePaper/docs/src/30_Simplification.md

 ### Simplifying the estimator

-There are two aspects of the Kalman filter in it's default form which aren't particularly useful for our estimator.
+There are two aspects of the Kalman filter in it's default form which aren't particularly useful for our estimator:

+* The covariance matrix
+* Including $\dot{\theta}$ in our observations

 #### Simplification 1: Covariance Matrix

 The covariance matrix $\Sigma$ doesn't help us much.
 The problems are:

 * If we have a bad accelerometer reading - we can't use it, so tracking covariance isn't ideal
 * After a period of bad accelerometer readings, we don't want our covariance to blow up to a point where the next "valid" accelerometer reading is trusted in it's entirety.
 This is because it is possible to get invalid accelerometer readings which look valid, so they need to be filtered adequately.